 • The third floor is open, and has a view of Paris.
 This is a common space for residents, where they can access all the community services provided.

-The hostel’s common amenities (media centre, sport hall, group kitchen, etc.) are all located on one level (third floor).
+The hostel’s common amenities (media centre, sports hall, group kitchen, etc.) are all located on one level (third floor).
 This area offers the two hostels’ residents the possibility to “live together.”
 It allows them to get to know each other as they participate in different activities.
-The goal of mixing diverse groups together has real meaning here.
+The goal of mixing diverse groups has real meaning here.
 It brings the client’s main ambition of bringing different hostels together under one roof to life.

-Complementing the horizontal break, the vertical rift hollows out the building (on Rue du Docteur Gley), channelling natural light into the circulations and the urban space, creating areas for people to come together and relax on each floor.
+Complementing the horizontal break, the vertical rift hollows out the building (on Rue du Docteur Gley), channelling natural light into the circulation and the urban space, creating areas for people to come together and relax on each floor.
 It also creates a break in the rhythm of the 30 flat per floor distribution.

 Located entirely on the ground floor, it faces south.
 The rooms enjoy generous light and extend to the outside play areas.
 An aerial canopy made from a light metallic mesh covers the play areas, giving a sense of protection without blocking any light.
 A combination of delicate and rustic plants borders the playground.

-Within the hostel, the flat “type” is designed to make maximum use of the space available, and to provide a flexible living area.
-The architect designed furniture has been custom made.
-Shutters mean the kitchenette can be closed off, and the table contains built in drawers.
-There are two sleeping options, either a pull-out bed or a trundle bed.
+Within the hostel, the flat “type” is designed to make maximum use of the space available and to provide a flexible living area.
+The architect-designed furniture has been custom-made.
+Shutters mean the kitchenette can be closed off, and the table contains built-in drawers.
+There are two sleeping options: either a pull-out bed or a trundle bed.
 A bench and wardrobe are also designed to maximise space and comfort, while the bathrooms are naturally lit using a light well.

 Two wind turbines are installed on the roof.
 They supply the day-care during the day and the hostel at night.
 This choice of energy supply, still in its infancy in an urban setting, is particularly justified here.
 The building is located in an elevated position and is in a wind corridor.
 Solar panels located on the roof meet 30% of the building’s energy needs.